william6542/william6542.github.io/_posts/2022-11-17-First-Film-Roll.markdown

 The coffee shop (Santo) I go to all the time.
 I even did a research observation paper for this place.
 Third Places are super important, and living in a apartment that is actually close to walkable areas is so different from before.
 I used to go to Olea Coffee in Costa Mesa, but that involved driving 12 minutes.
 Photo is somewhat under exposed.
 ![Santo](/assets/AV017.jpg)

 I'm decently pleased by this origin roll.
-The main lesson learned is to not take photos outside the physical limits of the film on hand and to resist the temptation to spam photos.
-Also, the light meter detects based on the focus ring, so I should be careful of thinking that I have enough exposure if I focus on a brighter spot.
+Some lessons learned are learned to not take photos outside the physical limits of the film on hand and to resist the temptation to spam photos.
+Also, the shutter meter detects light and adjusts shutter speed based on the location of focus ring, so I should be careful of thinking that I have enough exposure if I focus on a brighter spot.

+However, the main lesson, I realized, was I too often prioritized having a stable hold with fast enough shutter speed over getting adequate light.
+Having 1/60 shutter speed in the night does not equate to actually getting enough exposure.

+Another problem was front and back over contrast.
+The photo on the roof shows this problem.
+I need to be more aware of what I really want to focus on, and compensate for that.
+Reducing the aperture ring will likely better this problem.

+I should also attempt to have some documentation system to see what aperture size I'm using and what shutter speed the detector chooses to use.

 I think the photos in good daylight, or in interesting locations, are the best.
 Clearly not all of these are very interesting or good.
 But some of them I like a lot.